 The Graves Lecture Series is one of the LLC’s time-honored events.
 Speakers are recruited from Chadron State College (CSC) and the Chadron community to lecture on a variety of educational and entertaining topics.
-Unless indicated otherwise all lectures are given in LLC Faculty Multi-use Room, Room 111 from 6 to 7 pm.
+All lectures are presented in the Sandoz Atrium from 7 to 8 pm.

 September 27 – Chris McCarthy: “The Military-Monetary Complex”